marain-dotnet/Marain.UserNotifications/docs/adr/0002-delivery-channel-creation-and-integration.md

 ### User notifications and user settings

-A user should be able to choose what kind of communication types they receive based on the notification type and notification severity.
+A user should be able to choose what kind of communication types they receive based on the notification type.
 There are two ways of approaching this, either:
 1. Send different types of notifications through all channels that are provided by the consumer of this service, and leave the communication type and user configuration for the consumer of the Marain.UserNotifications service. (ie, the consumer of the Marain.UserNotifications service should specify which delivery channels they want to send notifications via an api call when a notification is created)
-2. Store user preferences somewhere that is accessible to the management api, then when a new notification with a certain notification type and notification severity comes through, check what type of communication types  the user has 'subscribed' to and then send a message through the delivery channel.
+2. Store user preferences somewhere that is accessible to the management api, then when a new notification with a certain notification type comes through, check what type of communication types  the user has 'subscribed' to and then send a message through the delivery channel.

 The latter option was chosen as it provides a user the ability to choose what notifications they want out of the box, if the former is chosen, all users/businesses integrating with this service will then need to write their own notifications user management service.

-User settings for which notifications will go to what communication types for each user will be stored inside a User Notifications Settings table which will be accessed by the Management Api.
+Settings for which communication channel a user can receive a notification through will be stored inside a User Notifications Settings table which will be accessed by the Management Api.
 Configuration in this table will include the Notification Type and the appropriate communication types associated to that notification type.
-This table will have an associated crud api that will allow a user to view/change the stored settings.
+This table will have an associated crud api that will allow a consumer of `Marain.UserNotifications` to view/change the stored settings.

 ### Management Api and usable Delivery Channels